Yes, it’s that time of the year again. Tax season.

-Your business deductions should be properly categorized into the main categories found on the Schedule C (advertising, car and truck, legal and professional services, supplies, etc.).
-Be sure to properly categorize “meals and entertainment” — this category is only fifty percent tax deductible, so any inaccuracies may get you in trouble with and owing money to the IRS.
+Your business deductions should be properly categorized into the main categories found on Schedule C (advertising, car and truck, legal and professional services, supplies, etc.).
+Be sure to properly categorize “meals and entertainment” — this category is only fifty percent tax deductible, so any inaccuracies may get you in trouble and owing money to the IRS.

 Mileage presents another opportunity for huge deductions, so be sure to keep a running log of your business travel.
 It’s important to note that if you decide to use the mileage deduction, you cannot include business expenses related to owning your vehicle.
 In most cases, the mileage deduction (at $0.545/mile) far outweighs these other expenses.

 “It may seem daunting at first, but once I started tracking income and expenses throughout the year, it became second nature and something that’s just as much a part of the daily routine as tracking my time,” says Alexa Fuhrman-Sherman of Boudoir by Alexa.
 “And at the start of the next year, I’ve saved myself days and days in the recounting of invoices and receipts.”